 The two locked glares for several more moments before Tsubaki shrugged.
 Very well then; she could wait until after lunch to arrest him.
 Should leave him lethargic, at any rate.
 "Well, I suppose I don't have to report this…"

 The fire in Ragna's eyes disappeared as he leaned back.
-"Well, cheap is cheap.
-I guess I can be civil for about half an hour."
+"Well, cheap is cheap, I guess.
+I can be civil for a bit."

 "Okay.
 I come back for order soon."